SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at Queen's University School of Medicine discussed a wide range of topics, including ethical dilemmas, health care systems, personal beliefs, and conflict resolution scenarios.
-Some responses referenced an MMI format, suggesting that participants may have been subject to a nondisclosure agreement due to the nature of the questions asked.
+Students said the most difficult question asked at Queen's University School of Medicine discussed a wide range of topics including ethical dilemmas, personal beliefs, healthcare system improvements, and handling conflicts.
+The interview format may have been an MMI (Multiple Mini Interview) based on the variety of questions asked, and respondents may have been subject to a nondisclosure agreement as specific questions were not disclosed.

 How do you rank the facilities?